jordantseng/Online-video-games-shop/README.md

 ## Usage

-In the client and server directory, you should respectively run:
+In the client and server directory, to install all the dependencies, you should respectively run:

 #### `npm install`

-to install all the dependencies.

-Then in the root directory, you can run:
+In the root directory, you can run:

 #### `npm run dev`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.